Kylamber/kylamber.github.io/content/blog/string-simulation-in-c/index.md

 }
 ```

+By setting `current[2] = 2.0f` or in a sense "plucking" the string, we can get some kind of wave propagating.
+But the simulation will immediately go unstable.
+Hence, we'll need to use RK4.

+## Runge-Kutta (RK4)

-We can then move on to Runge-Kutta.
-In the method, we have to compute these values
+In this method, we have to compute these values

 \[
 \begin{align*}